Salt 0.9.4 has arrived. This is a critical update that repairs a number of

 system.
 Also there are 2 major new state additions, the failhard option and

 the ability to set up finite state ordering with the

 This release also sees our largest increase in community contributions.
 These contributors have and continue to be the life blood of the Salt project, and the team continues to grow.
 I want to put out a big thanks to our new and existing contributors.

-The Salt source can be downloaded from the salt GitHub site:
+The Salt source can be downloaded from PyPI:

 For instructions on how to set up Salt please see the Installation instructions.

 Normally, when a state fails Salt continues to execute the remainder of the defined states and will only refuse to execute states that require the failed state.

 But the situation may exist, where you would want all state execution to stop

 if a single state execution fails.
 The capability to do this is called